rafiei91/Assignment---Scientific-Computing-using-Python-2/test/README.md

 This file uses _unittest_ method to test the code.

-The testing presedure is done on the Naive version.
+The testing procedure is done on the Naive version.

 The output of two functions are compared: